The best UCaaS providers make it simple and easy to set up a unified communications system for your office and hybrid working.

 All plans also offer integrations with Microsoft, Google, and Box.

-The 8x8 X Series offers cloud communication software that acts as a full UCaaS platform, with even the most basic plan offering a good range of communication channels options and collaboration opportunities.
+The 8x8 eXperience Communications Platform offers cloud communication software that acts as a full UCaaS platform, with even the most basic plan offering a good range of communication channels options and collaboration opportunities.
 For the security conscious, the service is also compliant with HIPAA and GDPR standards.

 The platform is provided in four distinct service tiers, starting with the 8x8 Express option which includes all the basic features you'd expect, such as secure HD audio, call handling, auto-attendant, voicemail, team messaging, video meetings and screen sharing, as well as integrations for Google Workspace (formerly G Suite) and Microsoft 365.